PaulDMooney/angular-config-blog/blog2.md

 export PROXY_CONFIG;
 ```

-From there it's just a matter of making a call to this `/config` endpoint just like any other.
+From there it's just a matter of making a call to this `/config` endpoint just like any other endpoint.

 TODO: Sample code to grab config values